Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Gender Bias

-Definition: Gender bias reflects stereotypes, inequalities, or unjust treatment based on gender.
-It often perpetuates outdated views about roles, capabilities, and leadership potential.
+Definition: Stereotypes, inequalities, or unjust treatment based on gender, perpetuating outdated views about roles and capabilities.

 Examples:

-These biases, if undetected, can degrade the quality, fairness, and trustworthiness of AI applications -- making bias detection a foundational component of ethical AI development.
+Undetected biases degrade AI quality, fairness, and trustworthiness, making bias detection foundational for ethical AI development.

 Dataset Used for This Comparison

-For this analysis, data was gathered from multiple sources including Gemini, ChatGPT, and Kaggle datasets.
-After removing duplicates and null values, the final dataset contains 2,138 rows with 4 columns.
+Data was gathered from Gemini, ChatGPT, and Kaggle datasets.
+After removing duplicates and null values, the final dataset contained 2,138 rows with 4 columns.

 Model Selection

-In our experiments, we selected XGBoost (Extreme Gradient Boosting) as the core classifier because of its ability to efficiently handle high-dimensional and sparse feature spaces -- such as those produced by TF-IDF vectors and transformer-based embeddings.
-Its robustness, scalability, and support for feature importance analysis also make it particularly suitable for bias detection tasks across multiple labels.
+XGBoost (Extreme Gradient Boosting) was selected as the core classifier for its ability to efficiently handle high-dimensional and sparse feature spaces from TF-IDF vectors and transformer embeddings.

 Key Advantages of XGBoost: